-Completed at the end of the placement this report describes their placement, the range of tasks they performed, analyses their professional practices and work environment and provides a critical reflection on their personal and professional development.
-The Placement Report contains two elements; (a) a subject specific or technical section (word count ranges from 2,000 to 4,000 words depending on Department requirements); and (b) a section about the student’s reflection on their personal and professional development from the Professional Training placement (word count minimum is 2,000 words).
-Deadline is 12 September.
+Completed at the end of the placement this report describes the student’s placement, the range of tasks they performed, analyses their professional practices and work environment and provides a critical reflection on their personal and professional development.
+The Placement Report contains two elements; (a) a subject specific or technical section (word count ranges from 2,000 to 4,000 words depending on School/Department requirements); and (b) a section about the student’s reflection on their personal and professional development from the Professional Training placement (word count minimum is 2,000 words).
+Deadline is the week of 12 September.

 Presentation and Poster (LO2, LO4, LO6, LO7)

-Students are required to deliver an oral presentation or to present a poster covering their placement experience or students are required by their Department to submit a video presentation and poster.
+Students are required to deliver an oral presentation or to present a poster covering their placement experience or students are required by their Department to submit a video presentation.
 Word count is not applicable, but guidelines are available in the PTY student handbook.
-Deadline is 5 September.
+Deadline is the week of 5 September.